matthewkolbe/ThinkingInSimd/README.md

 [^3]: This will be calculating an option's value in the Black-Scholes formula.

 [^4]: A subtle bug that led to fewer IV iterations in an earlier version of this essay had made `bsv512` look like a clear winner, and that didn't feel good because it's not a good data structure.
+I'm thankful to have found that bug.